awslabs/benchmark-ai/docs/anubis-setup.md

 ## Let's get started

-First thing, download the Anubis client from here.
+First thing, get the code...

 * Clone this git repository
   (for convenience symlink `anubis-setup` in your $PATH somewhere and make sure it is executable)